dqnnyr/cmdify/README.md

 processor = SimpleQueryProcessor(classifier, identifier)

 # The SimpleQueryProcessor utilizes fuzzy detection.
-output = processor.process('play fireblal on the blue player')
+output = processor.process('play fireblal on the blue player and discard Lightning')

 if isinstance(output, Success):
     for action in output.result: